 Tour Departure Location

-- Tours begin at Inman Park MARTA station located at 1055 Dekalb Avenue, NE, Atlanta, GA 30307 (get map and directions or take MARTA to the station).
-There is ample parking at the MARTA station for tour-goers but please consider walking, riding your bike or taking MARTA to the station.
+Tours begin at the Glenwood Kroger Marketplace located at 800 Glenwood Ave.
+SE, Atlanta, GA 30316.
+You can find a map showing the location of the Kroger here.
+The bus pickup location is in the rear of the parking lot near the gas station.
+There is ample parking at the lot for tour-goers but please consider walking, riding your bike or taking MARTA to the Kroger.

 Read Important Bus Tour Notes+-